 Dr. Cho’s Clinical research is focused on peripheral nerve and muscle disorders and the prevention of cerebrovascular disesase in the intraoperative setting.
 His ongoing clincial studies include treatments for Amyotrophic Lateral Sclerosis (ALS), Inflammatory Demyelinating Neuropathy and HIV neuropathic pain.

-Dr. Le's clinical research is focused on waveform analysis of motor evoked potentials and the prevention of spinal motor deficits in the intraoperative setting.
-She is also interested in developing techniques to obtain motor evoked potentials under partial paralysis in the endovascular suite.
-She is involved with trainee education and has clinical interests in epilepsy, electroencephalography and general neurology.
+Dr. Le's clinical research is focused on novel intraoperative monitoring techniques including brainstem mapping.
+She is also interested in the interface of EEG and seizures in the intra-operative setting.
+She is heavily involved with trainee education and has clinical interests in epilepsy, electroencephalography and autoimmune epilepsy.